AHauntedArmy/PowerArms/README.md

 # PowerArms
-gorilla tag mod, movement mechanic from monkeswim, hold triggers and swing your arms to move or fly around.
+gorilla tag mod, movement mechanic from monkeswim, hold triggers and swing your arms to move or fly around, press primary button (b on index) to toggle gravity.